pravega/pravega/documentation/src/docs/pravega-concepts.md

 ![Stream Segment](img/segment.readergroup.png)

-Pravega assigns _zero_ or more Stream Segments to each Reader in a Reader Group.
+Pravega assigns _zero_ _or_ _more_ Stream Segments to each Reader in a Reader Group.
 Pravega tries to balances the number of Stream Segments assigned to each Reader.
 In the figure above, **Reader B1** reads from two Stream Segments (**Segment 0** and **Segment 3**), while the other Reader Group (**Reader B2**, **Reader B3**) have only only one Stream Segment to read from.
 Pravega makes sure that each Stream Segment is read exactly by one Reader in any Reader Group configured with that Stream.
 Irrespective of  Readers being added to the Reader Group or removed from the Reader Group due to crash, Pravega reassigns Stream Segments to maintain balance amongst the Readers.

 The number of Stream Segments in a Stream determines the upper bound of parallelism of readers within a Reader Group.
 If there are more Stream Segments, different Reader Groups and many parallel sets of Readers can effectively consume the Stream.
 In the above figure, **Stream 1** has four Stream Segments.
 The largest effective Reader Group would contain four Readers. **Reader Group B** in the above figure is not quite optimal.
-If one more Reader was added to the Reader Group, each Reader would have one Stream Segment to process, and maximizes the read parallelism.
-But, if the number of Readers in the Reader Group increases beyond four, there arises a possibility that at least one of the Readers will have unassigned Stream Segment.
+If one more Reader was added to the Reader Group, each Reader would have one Stream Segment to process, thus maximizing read parallelism.
+However, the number of Readers in the Reader Group increases beyond 4, at least one of the Readers will not be assigned a Stream Segment.

 If **Stream 1** in the figure above experienced a **Scale-Down** event, by reducing the number of Stream Segments to three, then the **Reader Group B**  will have an ideal number of Readers.

-The number of Stream Segments can be varied dynamically by using the Pravega's auto scaling feature as we discussed in the [Auto Scaling](#elastic-streams-auto-scaling) section.
+The number of Stream Segments can chnage over time by using the Pravega's Auto Scaling feature as we discussed in the [Auto Scaling](#elastic-streams-auto-scaling) section.
 The size of any Stream is determined by the storage capacity of the Pravega cluster.
 More Streams can be obtained by increasing the storage of the Pravega cluster.

-Applications can react to changes in the number of Segments in a Stream by adjusting the number of Readers within a Reader Group, to maintain optimal read parallelism.
-Flink application is the best example for this scenario as it allows Flink to increase or decrease the number of task instances that are processing a Stream in parallel.
+Applications can react to changes in the number of Segments in a Stream by adjusting the number of Readers within a Reader Group to maintain optimal read parallelism.
+As a cool use case, Pravega may allow Flink to increase or decrease the number of task instances that are processing a Stream in parallel.

 ### Ordering Guarantees